ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ## 1. Master Data Management
 ### 1.1 Location Hierarchy - Create/Read/Update/Delete

-#### A. Create Location Hierarchy in the Masterdata DB
+#### A. Create Location Hierarchy in the Masterdata Database
-Upon receiving a request to add Location hierarchy (e.g., Country - Region - Province - City- LAA) with the input parameters (code, name, hierarchy_level, hierarchy_level_name, parent_loc_code ,lang_code and is_active), the system stores the Location hierarchy in the DB
+Upon receiving a request to add Location hierarchy (e.g., Country - Region - Province - City- LAA) with the input parameters (code, name, hierarchy_level, hierarchy_level_name, parent_loc_code ,lang_code and is_active), the system stores the Location hierarchy in the Database

 While storing the location hierarchy in the database the system performs the following steps:
 1. Validates if all required input parameters have been received as listed below for each specific request